MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 ### Data Science

-ML Model and Experiment
+#### ML Model and Experiment

-Data Science items from the primary region remain unavailable to customers and the content and metadata in the ML Model/Experiment will not be replicated to the secondary.
-If customers want to fully recover them in the new region, they will need to save the code content in a version control system (e.g., GIT) or in an external repository and manually rerun the code content after disaster:
+Data Science items from the primary region remain unavailable to customers, and the content and metadata in ML models/experiments will not be replicated to the secondary region.
+To fully recover them in the new region, save the code content in a version control system (e.g., Git) or in an external repository, and manually rerun the code content after the disaster.

-Recover ML model or Experiment in Notebook.
-Please refer to the Notebook recovery steps.
+1. Recover the ML model or experiment in a notebook.
+Refer to the [Notebook recovery steps](#notebook).

-Configuration, historically run metrics and metadata will not be replicated to the paired region.
-You will have to re-run each version of your data science code to fully recover ML model and Experiment after disaster.
+1. Configuration, historically run metrics, and metadata will not be replicated to the paired region.
+You'll have to re-run each version of your data science code to fully recover ML models and experiments after the disaster.

 ## Next steps